 A “fiduciary” is a person who owes a special duty of loyalty and good faith, fair dealing and the utmost in ethical character, to another individual or entity.
 In the context of estates and guardianships, a “fiduciary” is generic name for, and refers to, the person or entity that serves as executor, administrator, conservator, trustee, guardian of person, power of attorney, and other individuals in similar positions.

 Because fiduciaries manage assets, they must be trustworthy and dependable.
-They must also be credible, and have a proven track record for effective management of all types of assets, including liquid sums, stock and portfolio investments, real estate and personal property.
+They must also be credible, and have a proven track record for effective management of all types of assets, including cash, stock and portfolio investments, real estate and personal property.

 For years, select banks have advertised as fiduciaries, seeking to be named as executors and trustees of large estates.
 In more recent years, however, many banks have retreated from seeking fiduciary appointments for routine estates, and now a majority of banks in the business have minimum requirements before they will agree to serve a your fiduciary.

 The cost to hire of fiduciary varies, depending on whether you are dealing with a bank or a professional fiduciary.
 Typically, banks have published fee schedules fixing the fiduciary’s compensation.
-Professional fiduciaries occasionally have published fee schedules, but more often than not, are paid based on Georgia law, which provides a fee (also called a commission) of 2 ½% of all incoming monies, and 2 ½% of out-going monies.
-There are other minor commissions provided by Georgia law, but this is the prescribed fee under current Georgia law.
+Professional fiduciaries occasionally have published fee schedules, but more often than not, are paid based on Georgia law, which provides a fee (also called a commission) of between 1% and 5% of the assets managed and administered.
+There are other minor commissions provided by Georgia law, but this is the prescribed commission range under current Georgia law.
 Of note, whether your fiduciary is a family member or a professional fiduciary, the fee is the same.
-Accordingly, many people choose to have the experienced, neutral third party to serve, for efficiency, security, and ease of process.
+Accordingly, many people choose to have the experienced, neutral third party lawyer to serve, for efficiency, security, and ease of process.
 Last, when the professional fiduciary is a lawyer, the legal costs are generally reduced because of the familiarity the lawyer has with the particular matter based on his fiduciary service.

 Feel free to contact the Mike Smith about serving as your fiduciary.
 His vast experience as executor, administrator, trustee and conservator is unequalled amongst any other professional fiduciaries.